-Orientation sessions will take place the spring and summer before school begins.
+Orientation sessions will take place the spring and summer before school begins, which may be virtual.
 Orientation is the first step in registering for classes.
-Learn more about orientation and register at marian.edu/orientation.
+Learn more about orientation and register at marian.edu/ orientation.

 5. Arrange fee payment.

 ☐ Choose a payment option that fits you best.
 See page 8.